Non-Hermitian skin effect in magnetic systems

 where the $\boldsymbol{\alpha}_{n}$ and $\boldsymbol{\beta}_{n}$ (with $n=1,2,3$) are, respectively, the NN and NNN bond vectors depicted in Fig.\hyperref[Fig:1]{\ref*{Fig:1}(a)}.
 Here and in what follows, we omit the explicit dependence of the function $h_i$ (for $i=x,y,z$) on the wavevector $\bm{k}$.

 \textit{Non-Hermitian dissipative terms.} The magnon number is not conserved due to ubiquitous spin nonconserving interactions of magnons with the crystalline lattice~\cite{streib2019magnon,balcar1971spin,wu2018magnon,rezende1978spin,berger1977simple,thompson1965intrinsic,woolsey1969theory}.
 Several \textit{ab initio} studies have investigated the dissipation of magnetic eigenmodes driven by magnon-phonon interactions, modeled via finite-temperature random phonon fluctuations that modify the distance between neighboring spins~\cite{wang2021magnon,wang2020magnon,liu2017magnon}.
 The linewidth broadening of the acoustic, $\Delta E_{\text{ac}}$, and optical, $\Delta E_{\text{op}}$, eigenmodes of a magnetic honeycomb lattice have been found to scale, respectively, as $\Delta E_{\text{ac}} \propto k^2$ (with $k=|\bm{k}|$) and $\Delta E_{\text{op}} \propto constant$ over a large portion of the first Brillouin zone~\cite{wang2021magnon}.
-While the broadening of the optical eigenmode is a constant that can be readily incorporated in the lattice Hamiltonian, we cannot include the relaxation associated with the acoustic mode in the present form $\propto k^2$ as it explicitly breaks the translational symmetry of our model.
+While the broadening of the optical eigenmode is a constant that can be readily incorporated in the lattice Hamiltonian, we cannot include the relaxation associated with the acoustic mode in the present form $\propto k^2$ as it explicitly breaks the translational symmetry of our model~\footnote{It breaks the translational symmetry because the relaxiation in momentum space should also be periodic due to the periodicity of the Brillouin zone (BZ).
+For $k^2$, the relaxiation would increase to extremely large values when $\bm{k}$ is large, which is unphysical.}.

-In order to reproduce the observed broadening of the acoustic eigenmode, we adopt a phenomenological approach, i.e., we include non-Hermitian terms allowed by symmetry.
-Our ansatz for the imaginary part of the acoustic and optical mode eigenenergies reads as